Life-Saving Spinal Tumor Treatment at University Hospitals

-University Hospitals is only one of 20 programs in the U.S. to be designated a Center of Excellence by the National Spine Institute.
+University Hospitals is one of only 20 spine programs in the U.S. to be designated a Center of Excellence by the National Spine Institute.
 Our patients receive superior, multidisciplinary care from highly skilled spine specialists equipped with the latest medical and surgical advancements for treating spinal tumors, including CyberKnife®, a fully-robotic and painless radiation therapy.
-UH was the first health system in Ohio to offer CyberKnife® and is among the most experienced in the nation in delivering treatment.
+UH was the first health system in Ohio to offer CyberKnife® and is among the most experienced in the nation in delivering spinal tumor treatment.

 If you are living with a benign or malignant tumor on your spine, you can count on the spine specialists at University Hospitals to provide you with the most advanced spinal tumor treatment options that can remove as much of the tumor as possible without disturbing the vital parts of your spine and its surrounding structures.